-- 1 engaged in these works.
-This was mainly due to the fact regulations in Japan, at the time of the - 2 accident, did not sufficiently cover activities during the existing exposure situation following an - 3 emergency [I-1].
-As of 26 August 2011, the requirements for occupational exposure in normal - 4 operation were applied for all workers who were engaged in decontamination work, restoration and - 5 waste management [I-1]. - 6 In the aftermath of the accident, people from the affected areas, as well as from all over Japan, and - 7 from a number of non-governmental organizations (helpers) volunteered to assist in such activities as - 8 the provision of food, water and necessities, and later in decontamination and monitoring activities. - 9 Relevant guidance had been prepared to allow for their protection within the dose limit for the public - under normal operations (1 mSv/y).
+- 1 onset of the accident and several months after announcement of the cold shutdown state, that the - 2 increased dose criterion of 250 mSv was withdrawn also for these on-site emergency workers [I-1]. - 3 In parallel, the preparation for the planned decontamination and restoration work had started.
+This - 4 necessitated an establishment of a new legal framework for ensuring adequate protection of workers - 5 engaged in these works.
+This was mainly due to the fact regulations in Japan, at the time of the - 6 accident, did not sufficiently cover activities during the existing exposure situation following an - 7 emergency [I-1].
+As of 26 August 2011, the requirements for occupational exposure in normal - 8 operation were applied for all workers who were engaged in decontamination work, restoration and - 9 waste management [I-1]. - 10 In the aftermath of the accident, people from the affected areas, as well as from all over Japan, and - from a number of non-governmental organizations (helpers) volunteered to assist in such activities as - 12 the provision of food, water and necessities, and later in decontamination and monitoring activities. - Relevant guidance had been prepared to allow for their protection within the dose limit for the public - under normal operations (1 mSv/y).
 [I-1]